Washington State COVID-19 Vaccination Plan

 Washington state's vaccine allocation and prioritization guidance (PDF) Updated March 24, 2021

 - How do providers order vaccine for the next week?

 Providers place vaccine orders in the state Immunization Information System (IIS).
-They should request the number of first and second doses they can give in 7 days.

 - How soon after giving a COVID-19 vaccine do providers submit data?